LKMCOMPANY/gorgone/context.md

 - `created_at`, `created_by`, `updated_at`

 **RLS Policies**:

 - Users can view their own profile
 - Super admins can manage all profiles
 - RLS is **enabled** on `public.profiles`
 - RLS is **disabled** on `auth.*` tables (managed by Supabase)

+**Important**: Server-side auth uses admin client to bypass RLS when reading profiles to avoid circular dependencies (RLS policies that check roles from the same table).

 ### Auth Implementation

 **Files**:

 - `lib/supabase/client.ts`: Browser client
 - `lib/supabase/server.ts`: Server Components client
 - `lib/supabase/admin.ts`: Admin client (bypasses RLS)